Logo of StayGainesville

 "Come to the Grand Opening on April 28th!!

-The Lynx: GRAND OPENING April 28th
+The Lynx: GRAND OPENING was April 28th

 The Lynx is a new bookstore in Gainesville, Florida.
 We are a general interest bookstore that emphasizes banned books, BIPOC authors, LGBTQ+ authors, and Florida authors.